Half-time review

 • Time and place for the half-time seminar.

-• Statements from the doctoral student and supervisor where they certify that they have had a discussion regarding scientific writing, see iThenticate below, and regarding ethics and ethical permits.
+• Statements from the doctoral student and supervisor where they certify that they have had a discussion regarding scientific writing, see above, as well as regarding research ethics and ethical permits.

 • A Ladok transcript should be attached.